The King of the Snakes: Lisu people

 In a Lisu tale from Northeast India titled The Seven Sisters, a poor old widow has seven daughters.
 One day, they go to the grasslands to fetch grass to repair their house.
 The daughters leave ahead of their mother, who is busy trying to lift her bundle.
 The woman goes to check inside and finds a snake, which demands one of her daughters, lest it bites her.
 The woman returns home and explains the situation to her daughters: the six elders refuse to go with the snake, save for the youngest daughter.
 She goes to the grassland and finds the snake, then accompanies it to a beautiful house in a city by the river.
 They live together in the snake's house.
 Some time later, the snake notices the girl's restlessness and suggests she goes to the city to watch the sports: on the first day, a horserace; on the second, a wrestling match; on the third, a swimming contest.
 She watches the contests, where a lone contestant wins both competitions.
 On the third day, she forgets some coins at home, and goes back to fetch it, when she finds a man inside the house instead of the snake. man reveals he was the rider at the races, and his wife asks him never to turn into a reptile again.
 He agrees to her request, and both enjoy a happy life together, eventually welcoming a son after three years.
 One day, the girl keeps thinking of her former home and wishes to pay them a visit.
 The snake, now human, allows for a three day visit.
 The girl goes back to her family's home carrying her son with her, and her mother and sisters are happy to see her alive and well.
 The girl explains that her snake husband is actually human, after all: long ago, a sea monster killed his parents and adopted him, and he learnt to shapeshift into a snake.
 Nearing the end of her visit, the girl delivers her family some presents given by her husband, and readies herself to return to him.
 One of her sisters, Acha, offers to accompany her, and their mother gives a sword to her grandson as a gift.
 On the way, she decides to take her place as the human snake's wife.
 They walk until they reach a tree with beautiful flowers.
-Acha carries her nephew in her arms, and convinces her cadette to pluck some flowers for the baby.
+Acha carries her nephew in her arms, and convinces her little sister to pluck some flowers for the baby.
 The girl climbs on the branches overlooking a river to do as requested, and Acha cuts down the tree.
 The girl falls down in the stream and washes away, while Acha takes the baby back with her to the human snake's house and passes herself off as his true wife, although he notices the exchange.
 As for the true wife, she is rescued by a fisherman couple, and lives with them.
 She tries to explain the whole story to them, but her tears interrupt the narration.
 Years later, she goes to catch some fishes upstream and finds a group of children playing in the sand.
 She cleans them up and sends them home.
 One day, she realizes one of the children is her own son, for a black mole on his back, and asks him about his home life.
 The boy says there are fights at home, and asks the girl (whom he does not recognize as his mother) to come with him.
 After some initial reluctance on her part, she eventually relents and accompanies the boy to the snake's house, where she finds her sister Acha cooking food and her husband.
 The human snake sights his real wife just outside and calls for Acha to come see her.
 Acha exits the kitchen and is stunned at the fact that her sister survived.
 The human snake, at last, plants seven swords across the door, and bids Acha and her sister jump over the blades; whoever manages shall be declared his true wife.
 The real wife does it safely, while Acha, heavy with guilt and shame, falls on the swords and breaks down in seven parts.
 The girl is back with her husband and son.